 “Sibling relationships are complex,” says licensed social worker and therapist Shannon Thomas.
-“Societal expectations are placed on us that we should be besties with our siblings, especially if they are the same gender.
+“Society expects that we should be besties with our siblings, especially if they are the same gender.
 If we don’t have a close relationship, we often feel embarrassed to admit it to friends.
 We think, Who doesn’t like their siblings?
 Many people, actually.”

 But when does a relationship go from unpleasant to toxic?
 And how do you know it’s time to call it quits with someone you’ve shared so much of your life with?